shuftipro/iOS-SDK/verification-using-rest-api/README.md

 12 Apr 2019    | Updated SDK swift version to swift 5.
 18 May 2019    | Added support to install through cocoapods.
 21 May 2019    | Added support to install SDK  swift version 4 through cocoapods.
+23 May 2019    | Added support to install SDK  swift version 3 through cocoapods.